 - Why do they believe their perception changed?

 When we know what we didn’t know...

-Following the in-depth interview process, you have a bunch of loosely organized information that describes the perspectives and attitudes of each group.
+Following the consumer in-depth interview method, you have a bunch of loosely organized information that describes the perspectives and attitudes of each group.
 Organize this information for validation and its comparative importance relative to desired outcomes.
 The validation process is accomplished through Quantitative Research Methods.